Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 We are excited to offer several internship opportunities in our education and animal care programs.
 Our internships are an exciting opportunity for students and emerging wildlife professionals to build important skills and make connections in the realm of wildlife rehabilitation and education.

 Unfortunately, we are not able to accommodate requests for specialized internships at this time.
-Please apply for only one internship program per term.
+You may apply for both internships, however you will only be able to complete one per session.
 For full consideration, all interns must attend a mandatory orientation.
 Must be 18 years of age or older to apply.

 Wildlife Care Internship